Grief Professional Directory

 Pierce County, WA

-Heidi has a Master’s Degree in Healthcare Administration.
-Her background is in Oncology Rehabilitation as an Occupational Therapist.
+ABOUT: Heidi has a Master’s Degree in Healthcare Administration.
+Her background is originally in Oncology Rehabilitation as an Occupational Therapist.
 She has a certification in grief therapy.
-Heidi’s passion is around grief and loss surrounding cancer diagnoses and treatment.
+Heidi’s passion is around grief and loss.
+Her specialty areas include oncology, dementia, teens, parent loss and elderly.
+Heidi has an extensive medical knowledge and background working with the hospital system for over 20 years.
+Heidi is known for her compassion and ability to listen, process, and offer feedback.

 Graduate of Claire Bidwell Smith’s Grief & Loss Program